ElliotBaker829/NYC-Water-Data-Analysis/README.md

 ## Repository Structure

 ## How To Run
-Download the NYCHA Water Consumption dataset from NYC Open Data and import into MySQL Run NYCWaterCleaning.sql to create the waterconsumption table Run NYCWaterRevenueAnalysis.sql and NYCWaterConsumptionAnalysis.sql to check for trends
+1. Download the NYCHA Water Consumption dataset from NYC Open Data and import into MySQL
+2. Run [NYCWaterCleaning.sql](code/NYCWaterCleaning.sql) to create the waterconsumption table
+3. Run [NYCWaterRevenueAnalysis.sql](code/NYCWaterRevenueAnalysis.sql) and [NYCWaterConsumptionAnalysis.sql](code/NYCWaterConsumptionAnalysis.sql) to check for trends

 ## Findings

+One page analysis can be found [here](output/NYCWaterAnalysisOnePageReport.pdf)

 ### Estimated billing of up to 47x the actual rate